Aliases for KPNA5 Gene

 GeneCards Summary for KPNA5 Gene

 KPNA5 (Karyopherin Alpha 5 (Importin Alpha 6)) is a Protein Coding gene.
-Diseases associated with KPNA5 include hiv-1.
-Among its related pathways are Interferon Signaling and Interferon Signaling.
-GO annotations related to this gene include protein transporter activity.
+Among its related pathways are Immune System and Infectious disease.
+GO annotations related to this gene include binding and protein transporter activity.
 An important paralog of this gene is KPNA1.

 UniProtKB/Swiss-Prot for KPNA5 Gene